rspeer/python-ftfy/docs/accuracy.rst

 Twitter's streaming API in April 2015.
 There was 1 false positive, and it was due to a bug that has now been fixed.

+When looking at the changes ftfy makes, we found:

+- :func:`ftfy.fix_text`, with all default options, will change about 1 in 18 tweets.
+- With stylistic changes (`fix_character_width` and `uncurl_quotes`) turned off,
+  :func:`ftfy.fix_text` will change about 1 in every 300 tweets.
-ftfy changes about 1 in every 8500 tweets.
-We sampled 1000 of these changes for further evaluation, and found:
+- :func:`ftfy.fix_encoding` alone will change about 1 in every 8500 tweets.

+We sampled 1000 of these :func:`ftfy.fix_encoding` changes for further evaluation, and found:

 - 980 of them correctly restored the text.
 - 12 of them incompletely or incorrectly restored the text, when a sufficiently